Senior Public Relations Manager

-Special Olympics Georgia State Fall Games, State Horse Show Comes to Hall County for its First of Three Years
+Special Olympics Georgia State Fall Games and State Horse Show Coming to Hall County

-State Fall Games competitions in bocce, cycling, golf and softball will be Friday, Saturday and Sunday with medals being awarded throughout the weekend.
-Watch a story about Fall Games athlete Daniel and his family’s experience at State Fall Games.
-Venues will be located at North Hall Park, Laurel Park, and Chicopee Woods Golf Course.
-The State Horse Show will be held at Chicopee Woods Agriculture Center that weekend.
+This is the first of three years that State Fall Games, presented by Mattel, will be in the Gainesville area.
+Competition will be Friday, Saturday and Sunday with medals being awarded throughout the weekend.
+Venues will be located at North Hall Park, Laurel Park and Chicopee Woods Golf Course.

 This is the second year Chicopee Woods Agricultural Center in Gainesville has hosted the State Horse Show, presented by the Hall County Farm Bureau.
 Athletes will compete in showmanship, dressage, English and Western riding, and riding trails.

 In addition to athletic competition, there will also be Olympic Town Saturday from 9:30 a.m.-3:30 p.m. inside North Hall Park at State Fall Games where athletes can enjoy games, crafts, snacks and more.
 Athletes will have their balance, strength, and flexibility measured by physical therapists for free.
 There will also be a Young Athletes demonstration at Olympic Town for any children ages 2-7 with and without intellectual disabilities.
 Here, children will go through quick stations that teach sports skills, prepare these Young Athletes for future competition, and encourage cognitive and motor development.

 Olympic Town at the State Horse Show will be Saturday from 10 a.m. until 4 p.m. in the Activity Hall of the agricultural center and will also feature arts and crafts.

 The games are free and open to the public.

 If you would like to be a volunteer at either Games, contact